balancer-team/rando-js/README.md

-# Rando and Lex
+# Lex and Rando

-Rando and Lex is a library for generating identifiers, with `rando()` generating random strings and `lex()` generating lexicographically sortable strings.
-The two generators can be customized and combined to create the perfect identifier for your project requirements.
+Lex and Rando helps you craft the perfect identifier. `lex()` generates lexicographically sortable strings, and `rando()` generates random strings.

 ### Install